 This is the most basic strategy for business growth and simply means selling more of your services to your existing customers.
 This strategy takes the smallest investment, but isn’t likely to lead to that big of an increase in profits.
 While it won’t cost much, this strategy will take some creativity, as you will have to think of a way to incentivize your existing customers to come to your salon more frequently.

-This strategy involves selling your services to new customers and broadening your clientele base to keep your salon busier and boost your profits as a result.
+This strategy involves selling your services to new customers and increasing your salon clientele base to keep your business busier and boost your profits as a result.
 This strategy often takes some substantial investment and a lot of effort but has a huge potential to pay off in growth if you can consistently find new customers interested in your services.
 The most basic way to pursue this strategy is by advertising and marketing your business more aggressively, which we will cover later in this guide.

 With this approach, you will plan to boost profits by offering new products to new and existing customers.
 This approach will help you boost bottom lines, but it will also help you remain competitive and on the cutting edge of your industry.
 You can look for more products and pursue a product development strategy by being responsive to your customer’s needs, and by doing your own outside research.
 We will share some specific ideas on how to find new products and services to offer later in this guide.